-Like most technology people I know, I have multiple Instant Messenger (IM) accounts because not all the people I chat with use the same provider.
+Like most technology people I know, I have multiple Instant Messenger (IM) accounts because not all the people I chat with are using the same provider.
 My personal favourite is Google Talk because I like simple interfaces, open platforms and Larry Page is a University of Michigan alumnus (Go Blue!).

 A free chat client used by millions.
 Connect easily to MSN, Google Talk, Yahoo, AIM and other chat networks all at once.